The Royal Baby’s Birth Will Be Announced On Official Twitter Account

 “Their Royal Highnesses have taken a personal decision to keep the plans around the arrival of their baby private.
 They look forward to sharing the exciting news with everyone once they have had an opportunity to celebrate privately as a new family.”

-The two locations being mentioned for the birth of Baby Sussex are Frogmore Cottage, where the couple now resides, or Frimley Park Hospital in Surrey, which is 15 miles away from their current Windsor location.
+The two locations being speculated about as regards the birth are Frogmore Cottage, where the couple now resides, or Frimley Park Hospital in Surrey, which is 15 miles away from their current Windsor location.

 Buckingham Palace Update on Prince Harry, Duchess Meghan’s Baby: a representative for Buckingham Palace told CBS News on the morning of Thursday, May 2, that the infant “hasn’t been born yet. https://t.co/mh5Xhp5Oep